getbettr/epok/README.md

 * I needed a way to transparently forward traffic from the host machine to `NodePort`-type services "residing" on the worker nodes.

-EPOK can be deployed either directly on the host machine, or inside the cluster itself.
+Epok can be deployed either directly on the host machine, or inside the cluster itself.
 If deployed inside the cluster it will need a way to communicate with the host machine in order to alter its `iptables` rules.
 See the section on using the [SSH Executor](#ssh-executor) for details.

-Define a `getbetter.ro/externalports: "25:2025"` annotation on your service and EPOK will handle the `iptables` rules to forward port `25` on your host machine to [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) `2025` on your kube nodes.

 ## Usage

-To function correctly, EPOK needs to know which interfaces on the host machine to forward traffic from.
+To function correctly, Epok needs to know which interfaces on the host machine to forward traffic from.
 This is specified via the `-i` or `--interfaces` CLI option.